mypiandrew/rak833-spi/install/README.md

 Reference setup for [The Things Network](http://thethingsnetwork.org/) gateways based on the RAK833 USB/SPI concentrator with a Raspberry Pi host using the RAK833 SPI adapter PCB.

-> This documentation and installation procedure is based largely on [gonzalocasas](https://github.com/gonzalocasas) and [ttn-zh](https://github.com/ttn-zh) installation procedure for the [IMST iC880a](https://github.com/ttn-zh/ic880a-gateway) with minor changes to make it compatible with the RAK833 SPI adapter for the RAK833 module by RAK Wireless.

 ## Setup based on standard MyPi Integrator Board Raspbian image

 - Plug in the RAK833 Adapter PCB with the RAK833 module connected